jellypower/JPSPathFindingForUnity/README.md

 * 2D project available
 * Runtime block/non-blocking is possible

+## Note
+* Because of Readability, The native(c++) Code of JPSPathFinderFaster is not optimized for Debug build.
+* However, the code was designed to benefit from compiler optimization.
+* Therefore, Release builds can deliver 7 to 8 times the performance of Debug builds.

 ## Rreference
 https://github.com/jellypower/JPSPathFinderFaster.git - C++/dll base pathfinder algorithm.
 https://github.com/BlueRaja/High-Speed-Priority-Queue-for-C-Sharp - For previous version of JPS pathfinder